Propulsion Trades for a 2035-2040 Solar Gravitational Lens Mission: Mission context and quantitative requirements

-Unless stated otherwise, all transfer times quoted in this paper are the reported outbound-leg time \(\trep\), measured from the start of the modeled long-range heliocentric leg after the architecture-dependent inner-solar-system injection sequence establishes the initial hyperbolic excess speed \(v_0\).
-For close-perihelion sail or Oberth-enabled cases, \(\trep\) excludes targeting, solar-approach, and perihelion-operations time; for NEP-only cases, it excludes launch/escape and establishment of the initial NEP cruise condition.
+Unless stated otherwise, all transfer times in this paper are reported outbound-leg lower-bound times, denoted \(\trep\).
+The clock for \(\trep\) starts after the architecture-dependent launch, targeting, solar-approach, escape, and injection sequence has established the initial condition of the modeled long-range heliocentric leg.
+Thus, for close-perihelion sail and Oberth-enabled cases, \(\trep\) excludes the time to target perihelion and execute perihelion operations.
+For NEP-only cases, \(\trep\) excludes launch escape and the inner-solar-system spiral or targeting phase needed to establish the modeled outbound state.